Tango-Tango/cask/README.md

 <img align="right" width="150em" src="assets/cask.png"/>

-A library for building asynchronous and event-driving programs in C++ using concepts stolen from RX and functional programming.
+A library for building asynchronous and event-driven programs in C++ using concepts stolen from RX and functional programming.
 It exposes the `Task` and `Observable` types for modeling these types of programs.
-These types are lazily-evaluated, high-performance, asynchronous, composable, and testable.
+These types are lazily-evaluated, asynchronous, composable, and testable.

 Programs built using cask are naturally cooperative - running on an event loop specifically built for cask.
+Even when given only a single thread cask can handle executing many concurrent operations.
 They are also easy to reason about with concepts like backpressure and data immutability being considered from the beginning.
 Rather than composing asychronous programs using callbacks `Task` and `Observable` provide monadic operations for composing them such as `map`, `flatMap`, `filter`, and all of their friends.

 Because of the underlying functional programming ideas implemented in cask - programs built using it are also fundamentally testable without any complex frameworks.
 Tasks and Observables